 - Targeting – For example, you can choose the specific or multiple geographies where the ad is to be displayed.

-- Search query and keyword – What user is searching for, plus the keyword for which the ad is optimised.
+- Search query and keyword – What the user is searching for, plus the keyword for which the ad is optimized.

 - The relevance of ad copy – Ads that appear in SERP should be relevant to the search term.
 That means a search for smartphones should not throw the results for cars.